Follow-up Appointment

 If you are in distress and want to know what supports are available, review the distress flowchart for resources on and off campus.

 Student Mental Health Services are available in a hybrid model.
-Currently we are offering intake and counselling appointments in person, virtually through secure video (Google Meet using your ontariotechu.net email account) or by phone, Monday through Friday.
+We offer intake and counselling appointments in person, virtually through secure video or by phone, Monday through Friday.

-- In-person appointments at the north Oshawa campus location will be available Monday through Friday.
+- In-person appointments at the north campus (Shawenjigewining Hall, Room 320) are available Monday through Friday.

-Ontario Tech University is proud to work in partnership with Ontario Shores Centre for Mental Health Sciences to offer Cognitive Behavioural Therapy (CBT) to students who are experiencing mild to moderate anxiety and/or depression.
-This program is funded through the Ministry of Health and Long-Term Care.
-If you are interested in this type of support, or would like to learn more, speak with your counsellor or make an appointment with our a Mental Health and Welness Facilitator.
+Ontario Tech University is proud to work in partnership with the Ontario Structured Psychotherapy Program to offer Cognitive Behavioural Therapy for students who are experiencing mild to moderate anxiety and/or depression.
+This program is funded through the Ministry of Health and Long-term Care.
+If you are interested in this type of support, or would like to learn more, speak with your counsellor or book an appointment with a Mental Health and Wellness Facilitator.

 If the challenges you are facing are outside of our scope of practice, your therapist may refer you to another community support.